 The Immigrant Education Society:

-How Shall We Forgive? - diocesan 2021 Eastertide series with National Indigenous Archbishop Mark MacDonald and Archbishop David Edwards
+How Shall We Forgive? - diocesan 2021 Eastertide series with former National Indigenous Archbishop Mark MacDonald and Archbishop David Edwards

 Every Child Matters: Grace Will Lead Them Home - a video service of reflection and prayer from Anglican Church of Canada Indigenous Ministries, September 30, 2021